jon94/mmt-pov-examples/Tech Milestone 2/APM Instrumentation Example/dockercompose/wsgi/README.md

 # wsgi on docker compose
 - This is for edge service that is running wsgi.
 This is running on docker compose that is hosted on ec2.

+# Note Runtime Metrics
+- Note that Dogstatsd have to be enabled in order for runtime metrics to be collected (https://docs.datadoghq.com/developers/dogstatsd/?tab=containeragent#agent)
+- This uses UDP on port 8125
+- For docker compose set up, there is a need to import os to obtain DD_AGENT_HOST that is set to be the service name of the datadog agent.

 # Run
 ```
 docker compose up -d --force-recreate --no-deps --build